JohnSnowLabs/langtest/docs/pages/docs/one_liner.md

 ### One Liner - Text Classification

-Try out the nlptest library on the following default model-dataset combinations for Text Classification. **To run tests on any model other than those displayed in the code snippets here, make sure to provide a dataset that matches your model's label predictions** (check [Test Harness docs](https://nlptest.org/docs/pages/docs/harness)).
+Try out the LangTest library on the following default model-dataset combinations for Text Classification. **To run tests on any model other than those displayed in the code snippets here, make sure to provide a dataset that matches your model's label predictions** (check [Test Harness docs](https://langtest.org/docs/pages/docs/harness)).

 <div id="one_liner_text_tab" class="tabs-wrapper h3-box">
   <div class="tabs-header">